vallode/vallode.com/content/_index.md

 Hey, welcome to the corner of the internet.
 I'm a web developer, I enjoy  building things that last, sharing information and knowledge, and a good debate.

 I've worked with many start-ups, donning the hats of app development, devops, growth hacking, mentoring.
-I pride myself in the ability to pick up a task, find material to learn from, and be able to action that learning quickly and efficiently.
+I pride myself in the ability to pick up tasks I am unfamillar with, find material to learn from, and be able to action that learning quickly and efficiently.

 ## Things I Enjoy